2012 phenomenon: Cultural influence

 The phenomenon also inspired several rock and pop music hits.
 As early as 1997, "A Certain Shade of Green" by Incubus referred to the mystical belief that a shift in perception would arrive in 2012 ("Are you gonna stand around till 2012 A.D.? / What are you waiting for, a certain shade of green?").
 More recent hits include "Time for Miracles" (2009) performed by Adam Lambert, "2012 (It Ain't the End)" (2010) performed by Jay Sean featuring Nicki Minaj, "Till the World Ends" (2011) performed by Britney Spears and "2012 (If The World Would End)" (2012) performed by Mike Candys featuring Evelyn & Patrick Miller.
 Towards mid-December 2012, an internet hoax related to South Korean singer Psy being one of the Four Horsemen of the Apocalypse was widely circulated around social media platforms.
 The hoax purported that once Psy's "Gangnam Style" YouTube video amassed a billion views, the world would end.
-Indian composer A. R. Rahman, known for Slumdog Millionaire, released his single "Infinite Love" to "instill faith and optimism in people" prior to the hypothesised doomsday.
+Indian composer A. R. Rahman, known for Slumdog Millionaire, released his single "Infinite Love" to "instill faith and optimism in people" prior to the hypothesized doomsday.
 The artwork for All Time Low's 2012 album Don't Panic satirizes various cataclysmic events associated with the phenomenon.
+The phenomenon was also satirized in Brian M. Clark's 2010 novelty book What Will Really Happen In 2012?: Mysteries Of The 13 B'aktun Paradox Decoded, which consisted of 200 pages each only containing the sentence, "Nothing special is going to happen in 2012, you jackass."

 A number of brands ran commercials tied to the phenomenon in the days and months leading to the date.
 In February 2012, American automotive company General Motors aired an advertisement during the annual Super Bowl football game in which a group of friends drove Chevrolet Silverados through the ruins of human civilization following the 2012 apocalypse.
 On 17 December 2012, Jell-O ran an ad saying that offering Jell-O to the Mayan gods would appease them into sparing the world.
 John Verret, Professor of Advertising at Boston University, questioned the utility of tying large sums of money to such a unique and short-term event.